Best wireless carrier in the U.S. 2026

 Choose a carrier offering plenty of data and coverage in your area

 Most of the Americans will be covered by any of the above-mentioned networks, so the biggest questions are: 1) Which plans are the best fit for you? and 2.)
 How eager are you to get 5G access?
 Nationwide 5G is available on all of the three big carriers, but you'll also need a phone that supports it.
 Luckily, most of the best Android phones do so.
-Verizon and AT&T are a bit more comfortable charging a premium for their services, thanks to good reputation for having strong networks.
+Verizon and AT&T are a bit more comfortable charging a premium for their services, thanks to a reputation for having strong networks.
 Most of the time, however, the best choice isn't the cheapest carrier but the one with the best coverage for you.
 Luckily, switching is reasonably easy, and you can even keep your existing phone number when you do so.

 Patrick Farmer